 We are allowing only two caregivers per patient in our hospitals' Emergency Departments and neighborhood Urgent Care locations.
 Most of our other hospital and ambulatory locations are also allowing two caregivers per patient.
 Effective April 1, patients receiving hospital laboratory and phlebotomy services may be accompanied by two visitors.
-Lab treatment rooms and sleep lab studies are allowing only one visitor.
+Lab treatment rooms and sleep lab studies will continue to allow one visitor.
 No sick visitors will be allowed in our facilities.

 You will be asked to list the names of two primary caregivers who will be allowed to stay at the hospital with 24-hour access.
 These primary caregivers cannot be changed unless approved by the inpatient clinical staff.
 Two additional visitors can be listed (no swap outs) and will be permitted during daylight visiting hours only.
 Please note that only two people (primary caregivers or visitors) may be at the bedside at any one time.
 Siblings are not permitted as visitors for inpatient or hospital patients.